b1nary0mega/TriageMaster/README.md

 This started as a tool to assist with the HTB CTF "Holmes".
 After much cleanup and passing the code to copilot + GPT5, this is the result of an AI-assisted refactoring of my initial triage scripts into a reusable PowerShell module.
 It provides a logged approach to generating an encriched timeline of events based on registry hives, page files, event logs and more.

+---

+## License
+This project is licensed under the **GNU GPL v3.0 or later (GPL-3.0-or-later)**.
+You may use, modify, and distribute this software (including commercially) **only** under the GPL, with source code availability and preservation of copyright and license notices.
+See LICENSE for details.

+---

 ## Install / Import
 ```powershell
 Import-Module .\TriageMaster.psd1 -Force